 Development was proceeding at a rapid pace at this time, and around 1866 the line between Herne Hill and the City was quadrupled – doubling the width of the viaduct.
 This enlarged viaduct is first visible in the 1870 views and is the one that still exists today.

 Around 1872, the original “Loughborough Road” station was greatly enlarged, and at the same time a new curved viaduct was built (necessitating some demolition on Flaxman Road), carrying a line towards Denmark Hill.
 This resulted in a seven platform complex, able to accommodate trains travelling on all three of the routes now converging at this point.
+The station was now known as “Loughborough Junction”, and for the first time, services to and from Herne Hill were able to stop.

 In the late 1860s and in the 1870s there was a great deal of development in the area, and by 1900 this had become a fully urban location.
 The land immediately around the station became very densely packed with buildings, with appearance of Station Avenue, and “Loughborough Hall” being crammed into the other triangular portion of land created by the diverging viaducts.
 It is sometimes assumed that “Loughborough Hall” was originally the station building, but this is not the case: the entrance to the station was at the end of Station Avenue, and Rathgar Road.